Lunalykaya/IT-Service-Ticket-Classification/README.md

 ---

-## 9. Дальше / Future work
+## 9. Future work

-* Прототип API (FastAPI) и/или Streamlit UI (если нужно демо).
+* Prototype API (FastAPI) and/or Streamlit UI.
-* Подумать про class imbalance: weighted loss, oversampling, focal loss.
+* Think about class imbalance: weighted loss, oversampling, focal loss.
-* Документировать pipeline в виде Docker образа (для презентации/портфолио).
+* Document the pipeline as a Docker image (for presentation/portfolio).